glyph-cat/react-relink/CONTRIBUTING.md

 <br/>

-# Playground
+# Drafts
-You can create temporary files such as `'index.playground.js'` or `notes.playground.md` for your own purposes like writing drafts.
+You can create temporary files such as `'index.draft.js'` or `notes.draft.md` for your own purposes like writing drafts.
 They will be ignored by git in case you forget to remove them at the end of your workflow.

 <br/>